aymenbrahimdjelloul/EasyHash/README.md

 print(f"Hash (bytes): {hash_bytes}")
 ~~~

-## 📜 Algorithm Overview
-(Briefly summarize how it works, e.g.:)

-Padding → Input is padded to a multiple of 512 bits.

-Mixing Rounds → Bit shifts, XOR, and modular arithmetic scramble the state.

-Finalization → Output is condensed into 16 bytes (128 bits).

-(Add a diagram or pseudocode if desired!)

 ## ⚠️ Critical Disclaimer
 DO NOT USE FOR SECURITY!
 EasyHash lacks:
 ❌ Cryptographic analysis → No resistance to advanced attacks.